Predicting Motivations of Actions by Leveraging Text: Dataset

-In this section, we present our learning framework to predict why people perform actions.
-We begin by discussing our dataset that we use for training.
-Then, we describe a vision-only approach that estimates motivation from mid-level image features.
-Finally, we introduce our main approach that combines knowledge from written language with visual recognition to infer motivations.

-\subsection{Dataset}
+\textbf{Visual Question Answering:} There have been several efforts to develop visual question and answering systems in both images \cite{antol2015vqa,tapaswi2015movieqa} and videos.
+One could view answering why a person performs an action as a subset of the more general visual QA problem.
+However, we believe understanding motivations is an important subset to study specifically since there are many applications, such as action forecasting.
+Moreover, our approach is different from most visual question answering systems, as it jointly infers the actions with the motivations, and also provides a structured output that more suitable for machine consumption.

+\section{Dataset}

-On the surface, it may seem difficult to collect training data for this task because people's motivations are private and not directly observable.
-However, we are inspired by the observation that humans have the remarkable cognitive ability to think about other people's thinking \cite{baker2009action,saxe2003people}.
-We leverage this capability to instruct crowdsourced workers to examine photographs of people and predict their motivations, which we can use as training data.
-We found that workers were consistent with each other on many images, suggesting that these labels may provide some structure that allows us to learn to predict motivation.
+On the surface, it may seem difficult to collect data for this task because people's motivations are private and not directly observable.
+However, humans do have the ability to think about other people's thinking \cite{baker2009action,saxe2003people}.
+Consequently, we instruct crowdsourced workers to examine images of people and predict their motivations, which we can use as both training and testing data.

-We assembled a dataset of images in the wild so that we could train our approach.
-Using the images from PASCAL VOC 2012 \cite{Everingham10} containing a person, we instructed workers on Amazon Mechanical Turk to annotate each person with their action, the object with which they are interacting, the scene, and their best prediction of the motivation.
-We asked workers to only enter verbs for the motivation.
-To ensure quality, we repeated the annotation process five times with a disjoint set of workers and kept the annotations where workers agreed.
-After merging similar words using WordNet \cite{miller1995wordnet}, workers annotated a total of $79$ unique motivations, $7$ actions, $43$ objects, and $112$ scenes on $792$ images.
-We plan to release this dataset publicly to facilitate further research.